GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     make request-leaf-mtls
     ```

-    If you use GKE workload TLS certificates, bypass certificate validation,
+    If you use GKE workload TLS certificates, bypass certificate verification,
-    as gRPCurl cannot validate the SPIFFE ID in the server certificates:
+    as gRPCurl cannot verify the SPIFFE ID in the server certificates:

     ```shell
     make request-leaf-mtls-insecure